case0x00/proj_namegen/README.md

 ## to do

 * figure out how to generate fish related codenames, either just using a list of vetted names or an API
-* add an exclusion list for used names so they aren't used again
 * web interface?